art-technologies/verse-generative-example/README.md

 ## Instructions

 Verse system will need to hash and other parameters to your project's
 `index.html` during minting.
-To allow your code accept these parameters you should include following `js` code.
-You can now continue using
+To allow your code accept these parameters you should include following `javascript` code.

 ```js
 // Parse payload from query params